 Some years ago I was told I had both high blood pressure and high cholesterol.
 I already have been living with high blood pressure for many years but my cholesterol level was now 252 and my Cardiologist prescribed a Statin drug, that I did not fill.
 More on this below.

 I knew I was at increased risk when I was diagnosed with elevated cholesterol.
-It was frightening because I knew my risk for coronary artery disease had just gone up.
+It was frightening because I knew all my risk factors had just gone up a notch.

 It also meant that I had more cholesterol in my blood than my body needed.
 Cholesterol is one of a group of fats (lipids) that serve either as material to build cells or as an energy source for your body.